mycoopshop/MailCtlr/README.md

 MailCtlr is licensed GNU AFFERO GENERAL PUBLIC LICENSE http://www.gnu.org/licenses/agpl-3.0.html

-# Roadmap for beta version
+# Roadmap

  - Import contact from a .csv file
- - Registration to list form website
  - Automatic upgrade to the new version
  - Statistics on sending: email receipts, open (opening number), deleted
  - Autoresponders for default actions: registration, cancellation, modification, (you can also create your actions)
  - Website for Application
+ - Support Multilanguage
+ - [DONE!]
+Registration to list form website
+ - [DONE!]
+Check Existence Contacts (check SMTP)
  - [DONE!]
 Port to GitHub